FarronF/limerick-council-meetings/meetings/2017/07/24-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 26th June 2017.md

 Crowley, Pond, O’Donnell, Mitchell, Butler, Hurley, Sheahan (M) and Hogan.

-This was seconded by Councillor Collins (M) and agreed.--- 10
+This was seconded by Councillor Collins (M) and agreed.
+---
+10

 This concluded the Meeting.